-The graphic to the right shows the WS-MH-5-RFG-IR oven as it would arrive.
+The graphic to the right shows the WS-MH-5-RFG-IR facade-ready oven as it would arrive.
+Facade-ready ovens include pre-installed underlayment and an extended lip around the doorway, providing a finished look for the edges of the facade material.

-Specification Sheets and CAD (KCL) symbols (dwg) for Mountain Home ovens can be found under the Specs & DWGs tab of the model's product page on the Wood Stone Home website.
+Specification Sheets and CAD (KCL) symbols (\.dwg) for Mountain Home ovens can be found under the Specs & DWGs tab of the model's product page on the Wood Stone Home website.